qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To stop measuring, click your right mouse button.

-Note that you can use the drop-down list near the total to interactively change the measurement units while measuring.
-This unit is kept for the widget until a new or another project is opened.
-Available units are:
+Note that you can use the drop-down list near the total to interactively change the measurement units while measuring ('Meters', 'Kilometers', 'Feet', 'Yards', 'Miles', 'Nautical miles', 'Centimeters', 'Millimeters', 'Degrees', 'Map units').

-* meters
-* kilometers
-* feet
-* yards
-* miles
-* nautical miles
-* centimeters
-* millimeters
-* degrees
-* map units
+This unit is kept for the widget until a new project is created or another project is opened.

 The :guilabel:`Info` section in the dialog explains how calculations are made according to CRS settings available.